-In accordance with Government Auditing Standards, we have also issued our report dated January 24, 2020 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Bellevue Community School District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 20, 2021 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Bellevue Community School District's internal control over financial reporting and compliance.

 O'CONNOR, BROOKS & CO., P.C.

-O' Conno, Brooks + Co.
-P.C.
+O'Connor, Brocks + Co., C.c.

-Dubuque, Iowa January 24, 2020
+Dubuque, Iowa January 20, 2021